Djibril Sidibé (footballer, born 1992): International career

 Sidibé was on stand by for France's UEFA Euro 2016 squad.

 On 25 August 2016, Sidibé was called up to the senior squad for the first time for a friendly against Italy and a 2018 FIFA World Cup qualification against Belarus.
 He made his debut on 1 September against the former at the Stadio San Nicola playing the whole match in a 3–1 victory.

 Sidibé scored his first goal for France in their 3–2 friendly victory over England on 13 June 2017.

-On 17 May 2018, he was called up to the 23-man French squad for the 2018 FIFA World Cup in Russia.
+On 17 May 2018, he was called up to the 23-man French squad for the 2018 FIFA World Cup in Russia, which his country ended up winning.

 Personal life

 Sidibé is a Muslim of Malian descent.